lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 Minimum correlation of possible factor scores     0.42 0.45 0.17 0.03
 ```

-In the unrotated solution, most variables loaded on the first component.
-After rotation, there are four clear components/scales.
-Further, there is clear (or at least reasonable) component/scale membership for each item and few cross-loadings.
+In the unrotated solution, most variables loaded on the first factor.
+After rotation, there are four clear factors/scales.
+Further, there is clear (or at least reasonable) factor/scale membership for each item and few cross-loadings.
 As with the PAC in the previous lesson, Ang1 is not clearly loading on the Angry scale.

-If this were a new scale and we had not yet established ideas for subscales, the next step would be to look back at the items, themselves, and try to name the scales/components.
+If this were a new scale and we had not yet established ideas for subscales, the next step would be to look back at the items, themselves, and try to name the scales/factors.
 If our scale construction included a priori/planned subscales, we would hope the items would where they were hypothesized to do so.
 As we noted with the Ang1 item, our simulated data nearly replicated the item membership onto the four scales that Lewis and Neville [@lewis_construction_2015] reported in the article.

 * Assumptions of Beauty and Sexual Objectification
 * Silenced and Marginalized